foszlany/RoundaboutPlugin/docs/effects.md

      - ID: `8`
      - Receive `Bullet`, `Explosion` or `Fire` invulnerability when spawning.<br>
           - Player will not receive a different effect when changing weapons or classes in the spawn room.
+          - Players will not be able to perform specific actions (e.g. rocket jumps) using damage types that they are immune to.

 * **Force Melee**<br>
      - ID: `9`